-SEMINAR ON RETHINKING LIBERAL DEMORARCY THROUGH LOCALIZED INTITIATIVES: MINDANAO IN CONTEXT
+SEMINAR ON RETHINKING LIBERAL DEMOCRACY THROUGH LOCALIZED INTITIATIVES: MINDANAO IN CONTEXT

 The Political Science Department, in collaboration with the Philippine Political Science Association (PPSA), hosted a seminar- forum entitled “Rethinking Liberal Democracy through Localized Initiatives: Mindanao in Context” on March 29, 2019, at Sangguniang Panlungsod Session Hall of General Santos City.
 The seminar-forum encouraged the participants to contemplate and rethink the fate of the formerly dominant liberal order and help them to implicate on the democratization of the Philippines especially in the context of Mindanao.